phanhongan/ml-systems-evaluation/docs/README.md

 This directory contains comprehensive documentation for the ML Systems Evaluation Framework, designed specifically for system engineers working with Industrial AI systems.

+> **Note**: This is the documentation index.
+For the main project overview, installation instructions, and quick start guide, see the [main README.md](../README.md) in the project root.

 ## Documentation Structure

 ### 📚 User Guides